causecode/user-management/README.md

 ```

 ### About
-This Plugin provides endpoints for User related operations such as `SignUp, ForgotPassword, ResetPassword` etc.
+This Plugin provides endpoints for User related operations such as `SignUp, ForgotPassword, ResetPassword,` etc.
+This plugin also provides functionality to manage user roles.
 This Plugin is designed for `Stateless REST APIs` only and hence does not make use of `HTTP Sessions`.

 ### Usage